 We’ll Let EQ Bank Speak for Themselves

 When it comes to consistently rewarding clients with the everyday best high interest savings account rate in Canada, EQ Bank simply stands head and shoulders above their competitors.
-Their low fees can’t be beat, as their cost savings on to Canadians.
+Their low fees can’t be beat, as they pass their cost savings on to Canadians.
 If you want to play the teaser rate shifting game, you will likely be able to get a slight edge on the everyday EQ savings rate – but personally, I’ve only got so many hours in each day, and I do not need to spend them constantly opening new bank accounts and shifting money around.

 Check out what EQ Bank had to say about their products and future projects when they were interviewed at the Canadian Financial Summit by MDJ’s own Kyle Prevost.